Best Vitamin C for Immune Support in 2026 — Cochrane Evidence, Absorption Science, and the Right Form

 What to Look For When Buying Vitamin C (Ascorbic Acid)

 **For daily immune support with best absorption value:** NOW Foods Sustained Release is the optimal choice for most adults.
 The $0.13/day cost for absorption-optimized sustained-release delivery is unmatched in this category. **For athletes and people under high physical stress:** The Cochrane high-stress subgroup showed 50% cold incidence reduction with regular supplementation.
-Thorne NSF Sport certified is ideal for athletes who need certified-clean supplements.
-The 500mg × 2/day divided dosing from Thorne also optimizes absorption. **For maximum simplicity and verified quality:** Nature Made USP at $0.12/day and 18,700+ reviews is the pharmacist-recommended standard.
+NSF Sport-certified supplements are ideal for athletes who need certified-clean products.
+The 500mg × 2/day divided dosing from This product also optimizes absorption. **For maximum simplicity and verified quality:** Nature Made USP at $0.12/day and 18,700+ reviews is the pharmacist-recommended standard.
 The absorption efficiency at 1000mg single dose is lower (~50%), but for most people the 500mg effectively absorbed is still well above what's needed for immune cell saturation. **For older adults or those with GI sensitivity:** Liposomal vitamin C (LivOn Labs) achieves the highest plasma levels without the GI discomfort some people experience from high-dose ascorbic acid.
 Sodium ascorbate (the form in LivOn's product) is also less acidic and gentler on stomach than standard ascorbic acid.
-The cost is the significant barrier. **Bioflavonoids:** Both NOW and Thorne products include bioflavonoids (rose hips and citrus respectively).
+The cost is the significant barrier. **Bioflavonoids:** Both NOW and Some products include bioflavonoids (rose hips and citrus respectively).
 Bioflavonoids may modestly enhance vitamin C absorption and have independent antioxidant activity.
 The evidence for bioflavonoid-enhanced vitamin C over plain ascorbic acid is limited but the inclusion is a positive quality indicator. **Buffered vs ascorbic acid forms:** Mineral ascorbates (calcium ascorbate, sodium ascorbate, magnesium ascorbate) have the same vitamin C bioactivity as ascorbic acid and are gentler on the stomach.
 For people who experience GI discomfort with ascorbic acid, buffered forms are an appropriate alternative — the LivOn Labs product uses sodium ascorbate.

 Dosage Guidance